-To evaluate the impact of hatchery production, Proportionate Natural Influence, PNI values for 14 WCVI indicator stocks were provided to DFO South Coast Stock Assessment by DFO’s Salmonid Enhancement Program (J. Bokvist, pers. comm.
+To evaluate the component of hatchery production, Proportionate Natural Influence, PNI values for 14 WCVI indicator stocks were provided to DFO South Coast Stock Assessment by DFO’s Salmonid Enhancement Program (J. Bokvist, pers. comm.
 DFO South Coast Salmon Assessment).
-Stocks were considered significantly enhanced and excluded from our analyses if average PNI values over the available time-series were < 0.5.
+Stocks were considered significantly enhanced and excluded from our analyses when average PNI values over the available time-series were < 0.5.
 Thermal marking was used to identify the proportion of hatchery-origin spawners on the spawning grounds to derive PNI values.
 When data on thermal marking were not available, coded-wire tags (CWTs) were used to identify hatchery-origin spawners.
 Although Gold River had PNI values > 0.5 (0.52), most of the unmarked spawners are thought to be second generation (or descendants of) hatchery-origin fish from the Robertson Creek hatchery, was excluded from our analyses.
 Also, although PNI of Artlish was marginally <0.5 (0.46), PNI estimates were only available for one year (2015) using CWTs, which was deemed to be unrepresentative of this stock which is relatively unenhanced.
-Five of the remaining 6 indicator stocks without PNI data are not thought to be significantly enhanced, Cayeghle, Kaouk, Megin, Moyeha and Tasish (D. McHugh, pers. comm., DFO South Coast Stock Assessment).
-One indicator stock without PNI data, Tranquil, was considered significantly enhanced and was grouped with the PNI <0.5 stocks (D. McHugh, pers. comm., DFO South Coast Stock Assessment).
+Five of the remaining 6 escapement indicator stocks without PNI data are not thought to be significantly enhanced, Cayeghle, Kaouk, Megin, Moyeha and Tasish (D. McHugh, pers. comm., DFO South Coast Stock Assessment).
+One escapement indicator stock without PNI data, Tranquil, was considered significantly enhanced and was grouped with the PNI <0.5 stocks (D. McHugh, pers. comm., DFO South Coast Stock Assessment).
 Guidelines and methods for estimating PNI values are currently being documented by DFO’s Salmonid Enhancement Program.
-Uncertainties in PNI values stem from low sample sizes to estimate proportion hatchery-origin spawners, large uncertainties from CWT estimates of hatchery-origin spawners, and assumptions required to estimate proportion natural-origin brood stock.
+Uncertainties in PNI values stem from low sample sizes on the spawning grounds to estimate proportion hatchery-origin spawners, large uncertainties from CWT estimates of hatchery-origin spawners due to insufficient marking of hatchery production, and assumptions required to estimate proportion natural-origin brood stock.

 Because current and historical times-series of the proportion of hatchery-origin spawners were not consistently available for stocks with PNI ≥ 0.5, total spawner abundances (i.e., combined natural- and hatchery-origin spawners) were used in the assessment of CU and aggregate SMU level statuses.
-This may results in overly optimistic assessments of status relative to if hatchery-origin fish were excluded (as in Interior Fraser River Coho case study).
-We recommend the collection of data to estimate the contribution of hatchery-origin spawners to total production for these indicator stocks.
-The inclusion of hatchery-origin fish in estimates of status is a key source of uncertainty for this SMU.
+This may result in overly optimistic assessments of status relative to situations where hatchery-origin fish were excluded (as in Interior Fraser River Coho case study).
+We recommend the design of hatchery marking and spawning ground sampling programs to collect data to estimate the contribution of hatchery-origin spawners to total production for escapement indicator stocks.
+The inclusion of hatchery-origin fish in estimates of status is a key source of uncertainty for this SMU (and likely for many others in British Columbia).

 4.3 INLET AND CU STATUS ESTIMATION

 Inlet status was derived by applying the multidimensional approach used within the Pacific Salmon Status Scanner to individual inlets (Pestal et al., in prep).
 We found that the status using this method was equivalent to status on a single metric, abundance relative to a lower benchmark Sgen for all inlets, because abundances were only available on a relative scale (only indicator stocks are monitored consistently); absolute numbers were not available (as shown in Figure 2.1).
 Because the results were the same, we present a single set of analyses and results, labeled as the single metric (which also represents multidimensional status in this case).
-Holt et al. (in review) recommends applying the Salmon Scanner to derive CU-level status.
+Holt et al. (in review) recommend applying the Salmon Scanner to derive CU-level status.

 The lower benchmark on abundances applied under the WSP, Sgen, the spawner abundances required to achieve SMSY within one generation without fishing under equilibrium conditions, was derived by optimizing the Ricker equation with recruitment set to SMSY (equation (3.5) repeated again here for transparency):